 Determining the Beer’s Law Curve for Fe(SCN)2+

-Calibrate a visible spectrophotometer using distilled water.
+Calibrate a visible spectrophotometer using distilled water as a blank.

-Add 1.0 mL of 1.0 × 10–4 m Fe(NO3)3 solution to a medium test tube.
+Add 1.0 ml of 1.0 × 10–4 m Fe(NO3)3 solution to a test tube.

-To the same test tube, add 5.0 mL of 0.50 m KSCN solution.
+To the same test tube, add 5.0 ml of 0.50 m KSCN solution.

-To the same test tube, add 4.0 mL of 0.10 m HNO3 solution, and mix the solution well.
+To the same test tube, add 4.0 ml of 0.10 m HNO3 solution.
+Cover the tube with a finger and gently shake to mix..

 Use a Pasteur pipette to transfer a small quantity of the solution to a cuvette.
 Ensure that the liquid level is above the path of the light beam in the spectrophotometer.

-Place the cuvette in the spectrophotometer, so the light passes through the smooth sides.
+Place the cuvette in the spectrophotometer, so the light passes through the transparent sides.

 Acquire a spectrum and record the max value and the absorbance at max.

+In order to construct a Beer’s law curve, additional solutions with known concentrations of Fe(SCN)2+ must be prepared and measured.
 Repeat steps 1.2 – 1.7 using the volumes of Fe(NO3)3, KSCN, and HNO3 solutions in Table 2.

-Plot the measured absorbance versus the concentration of Fe(SCN)2+ in each test tube and determine the line of best fit for the data.
+Plot the measured absorbance versus the concentrations of Fe(SCN)2+ in each test tube and determine the line of best fit for the data.
 The slope of this line is the molar absorptivity  and the path length is 1 cm.

-Measuring K for the Iron (III) Thiocyanate System.
+Measuring K for the Iron (III) Thiocyanate System

 Prepare four medium test tubes containing the indicated volumes of 0.0025 m Fe(NO3)3, 0.0025 m KSCN, and 0.10 m HNO3 solutions in Table 3.

-Mix each solution well and allow them to stand for at least 10 min.
+Cover each tube with a finger and gently shake to mix.
+Allow them to stand for at least 10 min.
 This resting period ensures that the solutions are at chemical equilibrium.

 Use a Pasteur pipette to transfer a small quantity of solution 6 to a cuvette.
 Ensure that the liquid level is above the path of the light beam in the spectrophotometer.